-Wherever you live, we are able to personally and aggressively represent you and enforce your rights.
+No matter where you live in the U.S., we can personally and aggressively represent you and enforce your legal rights.
 If you have been denied benefits, consult with us at no charge.
 Ask us your questions about appealing private disability claims.
-Allow us evaluate your case.
+Allow us to evaluate your case.

 Appealing private disability claims for clients across the U.S., Marc Whitehead knows how to fight the insurance companies and win.

-If you choose our firm to represent you, our first step is to appeal your denied claim to your insurance carrier for reconsideration.
+If you choose our firm to represent you, our first step is to appeal your denied claim to your insurance carrier.
 We will be armed with complete documentation and will lay the groundwork for further appeal.

 We will be fully prepared when the insurance company tries to reject the claim again.
-When necessary, we will take your insurer to trial before the court.
+When needed, we will take your insurer to trial before the court.
 Wherever it is possible to obtain benefits prior to litigation, we make every effort to do so.
-Your insurance company may settle the claim upon the threat of litigation or the actual filing of a lawsuit.
+Your insurance company may settle the claim with the threat of litigation or the actual filing of a lawsuit.

 Ask a disability lawyer your questions about appealing private disability claims.
 We welcome your call.
 800-562-9830.